-STUDENTS MAY BE EXEMPT FROM SOME OR ALL OF MATRICULATION WHEN THEY PROVIDE PROOF OF ONE OF THE FOLLOWING:
+STUDENTS MUST BE EXEMPT FROM ONE OR MORE MATRICULATION REQUIREMENTS WHEN THEY PROVIDE PROOF OF ONE OF THE FOLLOWING:

-- A. Completion of an AA degree or higher at an accredited college or university. - B. Completion of college coursework in English and math with a grade of "C" or better. - C. Scores from approved skills tests taken within the last two years. - D. Enrollment in one job related or performance based class (i.e., music). - E. A matriculated student at another college enrolling in one non-English or math class. - F. A high school Special Admit student not intending to take math, reading or English classes.
+- A. Completion of an AA degree or higher at an accredited college or university. - B. Completion of college coursework in English and math with a grade of "C" or better. - C. Scores from approved skills tests taken within the last two years. - D. Enrollment in one job related or performance based class (e.g., music). - E. A matriculated student at another college enrolling in one non-English or math class. - F. A high school Special Admit student not intending to take math, reading or English classes.

-A student may petition to be EXEMPT from MATRICULATION by completing and filing a "MATRICULATION EXEMPTION PETITION FORM."
+A student may petition to be EXEMPT from one or more matriculation requirements by completing and filing a "Matriculation Services Eligibility Form."
 These forms are available from the Admissions and Records and Counseling offices.
-The completed form must be filed with the Dean of Counseling/Matriculation Coordinator.
+The completed form must be filed with the Dean of Counseling or Matriculation Coordinator.
 Students will be notified of action on their petition no later than three days after the petition is filed.